forta-network/docs/docs/useful-libraries.md

 [`rolling-math`](https://www.npmjs.com/package/rolling-math) is an awesome library developed by Forta community member [Arbitrary Execution](https://www.arbitraryexecution.com/).
 It is useful for agents that require analyzing trends across some time window.

+## lru-cache

+[`lru-cache`](https://www.npmjs.com/package/lru-cache) is great for adding caching capability to your agent.
+You can specify the maximum number of items you want to cache and keep only the most recently used items.

 ## Etherscan API

 The [Etherscan APIs](https://etherscan.io/apis) are a great resource for agent developers.
 They can be used to answer questions like "which transactions was a given address involved in?" or "what is the ABI for a given contract address?". **Note: make sure to use obfuscation if placing an Etherscan API key in your code.**